 I’ve enjoyed this for breakfast alongside sardines with a mix of vegetables.
 For a lighter dish, opt for vegetables like salad greens, cucumber, courgette, and bell pepper.
 A fun idea is to grate courgette or carrot, creating a veggie spaghetti (vegetable noodles)!

 These are excellent party food, too, no doubt.
 Guests over?
-Throw them on 10 minutes before, mix up a salad and serve alongside some Homemade Tomato Sauce.
+Throw these babies on 10 minutes before with a little time for prep, mix up a salad, and serve alongside some Homemade Tomato Sauce (recipe).

 Quality Food Comes from Quality Ingredients